qijianyu277/qijianyu277.github.io/_pages/about.md

 </div>

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉🎉 One paper is accepted by The 2025 ACM International Conference on Multimedia **(ACM MM 2025)**.
-See you in Dublin, Ireland at the Royal Dublin Convention Centre123456!
+See you in Dublin, Ireland at the Royal Dublin Convention Centre!
 - *2024.12*: &nbsp;🎉🎉🎉 One paper is accepted by The 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing **(ICASSP 2025)**.
 See you in Hyderabad, India!
 - *2024.11*: &nbsp;🎉🎉🎉 We won the **second prize** in the **2024 Huawei Cup National Mathematical Modeling Competition**, thanks to the joint efforts of my partners.
 - *2024.11*: &nbsp;🎉🎉🎉 I won the **Outstanding Bachelor's Thesis Award of Henan Province**, thanks to my teachers: Qing Zhang and Rongchang Zhao.